We quite enjoyed our time in Singapore, and were lucky enough to have a friend to house us during this time (and point us in the right direction).

-Now, as for life insurance – we currently have 2 kids under 8 and each of us parents have a $1 million dollar policy, plus a 1x our salary policy from our work (as benefit).
-We were recently discussing when to stop having this insurance and our answer was probably in 4-5 years when we hit 1 million in assets (liquid), the house is getting closer to being paid off, we have more college savings and the kids are a little older.
-Then we will pull the plug.
+Now, as for life insurance – we currently have 2 young kids and each of us parents have a $1 million dollar policy, plus a 1x our salary policy from our work (as benefit).
+We were recently discussing when to stop having this insurance.
+Check more on that rationale here.

 How about you – what is your plan?
 Do you have a will, a guardian for your kid(s) or pets and a plan for your assets?
 How about life insurance?